bios62/oci_scripts/audit_log_streaming.md

 - `--enddate` — End date (inclusive).
 Format: `YYYY-MM-DD` (e.g. `2024-01-31`).
 The script treats the end date as the end of that day.
 - `--profilename` — OCI profile name from your `~/.oci/config` (default profile commonly `DEFAULT`).
 - `--outputfile` — Path to the output JSON file.
 The script writes a single valid JSON array containing all events.
-- `--eventfilter` — The OCID of the compartment (often the tenancy/root compartment OCID) to query for Audit events.
+- `--eventfilter` — a comma separated list of events that is filtered and saved.

 ** Relevant and typical IAM events to use as filter **